ClareRadtke/README-Generator/README.md

 # README Generator

-A high quality README is important for any application but writing up a good README takes your time aways from working on the application.
+A high quality README is important for any application but writing up a good README takes your time away from working on the application.
 Use this command line README Generator to quickly create your README for any application.
 Including:
 - what your app is for,
 - how to use your app,
-- how to install your app,
+- how to install,
 - how to report issues,
-- how to make contributions (if your project is open source)
+- how to make contributions (if your project is open source),
+- licensing